Chemical Inventory System

 Access our Online Chemical Inventory System (CIS).

-A comprehensive chemical inventory is a component of the lab safety plan and must be updated annually.
+A comprehensive chemical inventory is a component of the lab safety plan and must be reviewed twice a year and updated annually, at a minimum.
 Chemicals to be included are any hazardous chemicals (flammables, combustibles, corrosives, toxics and highly toxics, carcinogens, reactives, reproductive toxins and compressed gases) that are in storage or use in your laboratory.
 It is imperative that inventories are up to date in case of fire, chemical spills or other emergencies.
 Detailed instructions for using the CIS can be found in Chapter 2: Appendix 2-A of the Laboratory Safety Manual.

 An important aspect of the CIS is designating a storage place for each chemical and returning chemicals to their locations after each use.
 Store chemicals by hazard class, not the alphabet, and post storage areas to show the exact location of the chemical groups.
 Inspect chemical storage areas at least annually for outdated or unneeded items, illegible labels, leaking containers, etc. See Chapter 12: Management of Laboratory Wastes for advice on disposing outdated or unneeded chemicals.